Giovanni-Ferron/HaloProfileFit/README.md

     - sim_props[sim_type].keys() = {"HALO_NUM_TOT", "HALO_NUM_REGION", "MPART", "COSM_PARS"}

-**All halo profiles and fit parameters are saved in physical units, except the 3D and 2D radial bins which are in units of $r_{500}$.
+**All halo profiles and fit parameters are saved in physical units, except the 3D and 2D radial bins which are in units of $r_{500c}$.
+All overdensity radii and masses are computed with respect to the critical density of the Universe, rather than the background value.
 All lengths and masses are in Mpc and $\text{M}_\odot$ respectively, except for the velocity dispersions and circular velocities, which are measured in km/s.**

 ## Enable savestates
 If a simulation is composed of many HDF5 files, the routine allows to select the number of files to read at a time, along with the region from which to read them, allowing to read all HDF5 files in batches.